Privacy Policy

 8.8.
 Right Not to Be Subject to Automated Decision-Making (Art.
 22 GDPR)

-You have the right not to be subject to a decision based solely on automated processing, including profiling, which produces legal effects concerning you or similarly significantly affects you.
-We do not currently engage in solely automated decision-making of this nature.
+You have the right not to be subject to solely automated decisions with legal or similarly significant effects.
+We currently do not perform such decision-making.

 8.9.
 Exercising Your Rights